Cats

 • Contact Council so we can take the cat to be scanned for a microchip and reunited with its owner.

 If you can't find the owner within a reasonable amount of time you are required by law to contact Council - failure to do so can incur a $550 fine.
-People who are missing a cat will contact us but they won't find it in your backyard.
+People who are missing a cat will contact us, however they won't find it in your backyard.

 Cats (Felis catus) are thought to have been introduced to Australia with the First Fleet, but may have been introduced earlier from Dutch shipwrecks.
-There are three kinds of cats present in the Tweed: domestic cats, free-living strays and feral cats.
+There are 3 kinds of cat present in the Tweed: domestic cats, free-living strays and feral cats.

 Studies have shown that domestic cats prey on approximately 480,000 animals in the urban environment each year!
-In the wild, feral cats can take six to 30 animals a night!
+In the wild, feral cats can take 6 to 30 animals a night!

 Cats:

-• can have two litters per year, with litter size ranging from 2 to 7
+• can have 2 litters per year, with litter size ranging from 2 to 7

 • prey on native animals and have caused the extinction of and decline of many species